WYCB

-WYCB (1340 AM) is an urban gospel radio station in Washington, D.C., owned by Urban One.
-Its studios are in Silver Spring, Maryland, and the transmitter site is in Capitol Heights, Maryland.
+WYCB (1340 AM) is a radio station in Washington, D.C., featuring an urban gospel format known as "Spirit 1340 AM".
+Owned by Urban One, its studios are in Silver Spring, Maryland, and the transmitter site is the only AM tower within DC - at Fort Totten.
+It shares with WOL (1450kHz).

 WYCB is the oldest gospel radio station in Washington; it was also the first contemporary gospel outlet in the United States.

 History

 Challenging WOOK's license

 The Washington Community Broadcasting Company filed on August 31, 1966, for a construction permit for a new radio station in Washington, D.C., as a challenge to the license of WOOK, an African American outlet which went on the air in 1940.
 Washington Community Broadcasting also sought to operate the companion television station, WOOK-TV (channel 14, later WFAN-TV), for which it was one of two challengers to the license.
 Washington Community's vice president was journalist Drew Pearson; other principals in the challenger included Pearson's friend Jack Anderson, a newscaster for WTOP-TV, and an art critic.
 Earlier in 1966, the FCC had given WOOK radio a full-term license renewal but fined it for various logging rule violations.

 In 1969, the Federal Communications Commission designated Washington Community's challenges alongside WOOK's and WFAN-TV's license renewals for hearing.
 For WOOK radio, the FCC's questions revolved around the broadcast of false advertisements.
 The group also charged that WOOK was the outlet for a numbers racket, using fake Bible citations to publicize the daily result; FCC rules prohibit the broadcast of information related to illegal gambling.
 Washington Community became the only challenger for channel 14 when another group, Washington Civic Television, dropped out and merged—bringing Truman-era Assistant Attorney General Thurman Arnold into its fold.
 It then dropped out of the television fight in 1970 after the death of Pearson the year before.

 Hearings for WOOK stretched until September 1975, when the FCC denied its license renewal but did not resolve the status of the Washington Community Broadcasting application, so that the group could cure financial deficiencies in its application.
 It would not be until August 24, 1976, that Washington Community Broadcasting Company's ten-year-old application was granted.
 To preserve its African-American-oriented programming, WOOK swapped formats and call signs with co-owned Spanish-language station WFAN (100.3 FM), and subsequently left the air on April 22, 1978.